paulirv/peapodcms/CHANGLOG.md

 ## [Unreleased]
 ### Added
 - Initial project structure with Webpack, Babel, and Preact setup.
+- Initial documentation for the project.
+- Custom Docsify theme in `theme.css`.
+- Sidebar navigation in `_sidebar.md`.

 ### Changed
 - Updated Webpack configuration to include `mode`.